vmware-archive/hillview/README.md

   // server machine can also act as a worker "aggregators": [
     // The "aggregators" level is optional; if it is
-    // missing the configuration should contain just an array of workers {
+    // missing, the configuration should contain just an array of workers {
       "name": "aggregator1.name",
       "workers": [